bestarch/aws-redis-bedrock-stack/docs/redis-enterprise-cloud-setup.md

 Like mentioned above, here is how you can get the password to your Redis database.
 <img width="1290" alt="bedrock-redis-rc-32" src="https://github.com/RedisVentures/aws-redis-bedrock-stack/assets/6223831/15671058-1040-4f9b-8858-9669970c6112">

-### Summary
+## Next Steps
-In essence, you will spin a Redis Enterprise Cloud cluster in AWS and once this subscription is provisioned, you will need the following details for your database, for your client applications to connect to.
+By now, you have spun up a Redis Enterprise Cloud subscription in AWS and validated the connection. **Next, you will need to [create a vector index](vector-index-creation.md).**

+Make sure to hold on to the following details for your database as you will need these for the final integration step.

 ```
 Redis Enterprise Cloud Database Hostname
 Redis Enterprise Cloud Database Port Number
 Redis Enterprise Cloud Database Password
-Redis Enterprise Cloud Database Server certification for TLS
+Redis Enterprise Cloud Database Server & Client certs for TLS
 ```